The Best Guide to Asphalt Patching

 Preparing the Area

 To start, you need to get the area ready for the patch.
 First, clean out any loose stuff like dirt, rocks, and plants.
-A broom or air compressor can help you get rid of these.
+A broom or an air compressor can help you get rid of these.

 After cleaning, you need to check how bad the damage is.
 Look for any big problems like a weak base or bad drainage.
 Fixing these issues early will make your repair work better.